okTurtles/group-income/docs/Getting-Started-frontend.md

 ### What Vue.js is good for (and not)

 - Reducing HTML markup and making collaboration easier.
-To open a facebook-style chatbox at the bottom of the window, you just insert `<chatbox param1="foo" param2="bar"></chatbox>`, etc.
+To open a Facebook-style chatbox at the bottom of the window, you just insert `<chatbox param1="foo" param2="bar"></chatbox>`, etc.
-- Synchronizing data between the view (the widget) and the model (the JS object).
-I.e. [two-way data bindings](https://vuejs.org/guide/forms.html). **Rule of thumb:** if data-binding is unnecessary then there's no need for Vue.js to be involved.
+- Synchronizing data between the view (the widget) and the model (the JS object), i.e. [two-way data bindings](https://vuejs.org/guide/forms.html). **Rule of thumb:** if data-binding is unnecessary then there's no need for Vue.js to be involved.
 - Creating logic-heavy widgets for widget-heavy "apps" like Slack, etc.
 - Serving "web 2.0" (2.5?) static websites.
 I.e. you put your entire modern website in an `.html` file, have it call an API, and serve it to people over a CDN.
 Thanks to client-side routers the URL will magically change on "page visit". :point_left: This might be the most relevant part for us as it works well with the future move to Ethereum.